-- 5. The CRR lays down eligibility criteria for AT1 instruments (in particular Articles 51 to 55).
-Those criteria are supplemented by the Commission Delegated Regulation (EU) No 241/2014 (Regulatory Technical Standards (RTS) on own funds). - 6.
-Several AT1 instruments have now been issued by European institutions in accordance with those criteria. - 7.
+- 6. The CRR lays down eligibility criteria for AT1 instruments (in particular Articles 51 to 55).
+Those criteria are supplemented by the Commission Delegated Regulation (EU) No 241/2014 (Regulatory Technical Standards (RTS) on own funds). - 7.
+Several AT1 instruments have now been issued by European institutions in accordance with those criteria. - 8.
 Over the past few years, the EBA has drafted regulatory and implementing technical standards in the area of regulatory capital (around 20 have been delivered).
-In particular, the EBA has proposed a number of provisions in relation to the form and nature of incentives to redeem, the nature of a write-up of an AT1 instrument following a write-down of the principal amount on a temporary basis, and the procedures and timing surrounding trigger events. - 8.
-Now that this work has been finalised with submission to the European Commission and already adopted as EU delegated Regulation for large parts (Commission Delegated Regulation (EU) No 241/2014), the EBA is putting more emphasis on the review of the implementation of the eligibility criteria applicable to capital instruments on the basis of the CRR and the technical standards. - 9.
-The EBA has focused its work primarily on the assessment of selected AT1 issuances.
-The terms and conditions of selected issuances have been assessed against the regulatory provisions in order to identify provisions which the EBA would recommend avoiding.
+In particular, the EBA has proposed a number of provisions in relation to the form and nature of incentives to redeem, the nature of a write-up of an AT1 instrument following a write-down of the principal amount on a temporary basis, and the procedures and timing surrounding trigger events. - 9.
+Now that this work has been finalised with submission to the European Commission and already adopted as EU delegated Regulation for large parts (Commission Delegated Regulation (EU) No 241/2014), the EBA is putting more emphasis on the review of the implementation of the eligibility criteria applicable to capital instruments on the basis of the CRR and the technical standards.